databendlabs/databend/README.md

 ## 🐋 Introduction

-**Databend** is an open-source, Elastic, Workload-Aware cloud data warehouse engineered for blazing-speed data analytics at a massive scale.
-Crafted with Rust, it's your most efficient alternative to [Snowflake](https://snowflake.com).
+**Databend** is an open-source, elastic, and workload-aware cloud data warehouse, a cutting-edge [alternative to Snowflake](https://github.com/datafuselabs/databend/issues/13059).
+Developed with Rust, it's engineered for complex analysis of the world's largest datasets.

 ## 🚀 Why Databend